Skip to main content

 • story

-The game's story is perceived as lacking depth, with comparisons made to Frostpunk but noted for its absence of intricate narrative elements, research trees, and mini-quests.
-While the gameplay remains engaging enough to complete all missions, players feel it ultimately falls short in delivering a compelling story experience.
+The game's story is perceived as lacking depth, with comparisons to Frostpunk highlighting its absence of intricate narrative elements, research trees, and engaging mini-quests.
+While the gameplay remains enjoyable enough to complete all missions, players feel it ultimately falls short in delivering a compelling story experience.

-• “It feels like it's missing something; it's a short arcade game, thematically like Frostpunk, but without the deeper story elements, research trees, mini-quests, and events.”
+• “It feels like it's missing something; it's a short arcade game, thematically similar to Frostpunk, but without the deeper story elements, research trees, mini-quests, and events.”

 • graphics

-The game's graphics are generally praised for their aesthetic appeal and clean design, enhancing gameplay without being obstructive.
-While the isometric visuals are effective and attractive, some users noted the presence of occasional glitches that detract from the overall experience.
-The accompanying music complements the visuals, creating a fitting post-apocalyptic atmosphere.
+The game's graphics are generally praised for their appealing aesthetics and clean design, enhancing gameplay without being obstructive.
+While some users noted occasional glitches, the isometric visuals and atmospheric music effectively contribute to the overall post-apocalyptic feel.

 • “The isometric graphics are effective and attractive, and the music evokes a suitable air of post-apocalyptic melancholy.”